 What’s so Awesome about Paddling in the St. Regis Canoe Area?

 - Free canoe-in campsites – Yes, free.
 And if you play your cards right, you can have a whole island to yourself.
 Campsites are primitive, with a fire pit and an outhouse.
 If you get a picnic table, you’re lucky.

 - Cool, clear water for swimming – There are hundreds of lakes in the Adirondacks, and each has it’s own personality.
 While there are a few that are murky, and a few more that are overpopulated, the majority are perfect gems – wooded shorelines, calling loons, and water so clear and refreshing, you’ll be tempted to skip canoeing altogether and make it a swimming holiday.

-- The lakes are all connected – That’s why they call it a canoe area.
+- The lakes in the St. Regis Canoe Area are all connected – That’s why they call it a canoe area.
 The lakes are connected by well-marked portages, which means you haul your canoe and gear on foot to the next lake.
 Some are short and easy, while others require a bit of strength and finesse.
 On our last trip, we planned it so we didn’t portage at all.
 We were still able to tour 6 lakes, all connected.